seriaati/embed-fixer/README.md

 Below are settings you can change with the `/settings` command:

-- Disable embed fixes: Disable specific embed fixes
+- Disable embed fixes for websites: Disable embed fixes for specific websites.
-- Language: Change language of the bot
+- Language: Change language of the bot.
-- Media extraction channels: Channels to enable the media extraction feature mentioned above
+- Media extraction channels: Channels to enable the media extraction feature mentioned above.
-- Disable embed fix channels: Channels to disable embed fixing
+- Disable embed fix channels: Channels to disable embed fixing.
-- Disable webhook reply: Disable the webhook reply feature mentioned above
+- Disable webhook reply: Disable the webhook reply feature mentioned above  .
-- Disable auto spoiler in NSFW channels: For channels with the media extraction feature on, disable automatic spoilering extracted media in NSFW channels
+- Disable auto spoiler in NSFW channels: For channels with the media extraction feature on, disable automatic spoilering extracted media in NSFW channels.
 - Show post content: For channels with media extraction enabled, channels with this feature on will also show the content and author of the post along with the media.
-- Use vxreddit: Use vxreddit to fix Reddit embeds instead of fxreddit.
 - Change delete message emoji: Change the reaction emoji used to delete the webhook messages, defaults to ❌.
 You can set custom emojis too, like `<:emoji:123456789012345678>`
+- Choose embed fix service: Choose the embed fix service to use for different websites.

 # Questions, Issues, Feedback, Contributions